This post may contain affiliate links. Please read my disclosure policy for details.

 Can I use a stand mixer?

-You could BUT better use your strength and muscle to knead.
-A stand mixer is quite powerful compared to human strength, even at low speed.
-The dough very easily gets over-kneaded.
-As a result, the dough will rip instead of stretch when pulled.
-When baking, the dough will rise less and you’ll obtain more solid, less airy buns.
+You could, BUT it’s better to use your hands and knead the dough yourself.
+A stand mixer is quite powerful, even at low speed, and it can easily over-knead the dough.
+When this happens, the dough will rip instead of stretch when pulled.
+As a result, the buns will rise less during baking and you’ll end up with denser, less airy buns.

 Prepare the dough

-1. In a bowl, combine brioche flour, sugar, salt, and instant yeast making sure the salt does not get in contact with the yeast.
+1. In a large bowl, combine the brioche flour, caster sugar, salt, and instant yeast.
+Be careful that the salt and yeast do not come into direct contact at this stage.

-1. Once the dough has risen, degas it.
+1. Once the dough has risen, gently press down to release excess air.

 Prepare the coffee topping